UkoeHB/bevy_girk/USAGE.md

 **API**

-The game framework exposes a small API for your game logic.
+The game framework exposes a small API to support your game logic.

 - **`GameFwTick`**: Bevy resource that records the current game tick.
 See the `GameFwTickPlugin` code docs for more details.
 - **`GameInitProgress`**: Bevy component on an entity spawned by the framework at startup.
 It tracks the total initialization progress of all clients while the game is initializing.
 The entity includes `bevy_replicon::prelude::Replication` by default, so if the `GameInitProgress` component is registered for replication then clients can use this entity to track global loading progress.
 If replicated, the client framework will automatically reset the progress when the client disconnects.